Alberto-Codes/gcp_ai_pipeline/README.md

 ## Using Codespaces

 Codespaces provides a complete, configurable dev environment on top of a powerful VM in minutes.
-This allows you to work on your project from anywhere, without having to clone or sync your project locally.
+This allows you to work on your project from anywhere, without having to clone or sync your project from local.

 To use Codespaces: